enghausen/MatchZy-demoupload-JavaScript/README.md

-# MatchZy Demo Upload Service
+# MatchZy Demo Upload Service (JavaScript)

 This service is designed to handle automated uploads of demo files from the MatchZy plugin for Counter-Strike 2 (CS2) servers.

+## Status

+**Note:** This project is no longer maintained or actively supported.
+It has been replaced by a PHP version available at [MatchZy Demo Upload PHP](https://github.com/enghausen/MatchZy-demoupload-PHP).

 ## Setting Up Your Environment